 JURASSIC

 The Juelich Rapid Spectral Simulation Code (JURASSIC) is a fast infrared radiative transfer model for the analysis of atmospheric remote sensing measurements.
+It combines efficient spectral approximations with precomputed lookup tables to model gaseous absorption, emission, and transmission in a form suitable for large simulation ensembles, retrieval studies, and operational workflows.

 References